thekhodja/akhodja/content/authors/admin/_index.md

 ## Biography

 Hey, my name is Abdelhamid Khodja - but most people just call me Bioman!
 I’m a recent Biology graduate from the American University of Sharjah - graduating as the 2024 Class Valedictorian.
 My research interests include computational structural biology, molecular dynamics (MD) simulations, protein and drug design.

-During my time at AUS, I was awarded three prestigious research grants for my work on developing and synthesizing novel antibacterial nanoparticles to create self-disinfecting fabrics.
+During my time at AUS, I worked as an undergraduate research assistant to Dr. Mohammad Al-Sayah where I was awarded three prestigious research grants for my work on developing, synthesizing, and testing novel antibacterial nanoparticles (carbon dots) to create self-disinfecting fabrics.

+I have also been actively involved in various projects, volunteering opportunities, and extracurricular activities.
+I have a strong commitment to teaching and serving the community and have participated in several organizations and clubs where I have held executive positions and positively impacted the community.
+Right now...